Sheng-Jun/tmux_config/README.md

 3. Move around panes: Ctrl+x then Arrow-up/down/right/left or h/j/k/l

+4. Adjust the location of boundary among panes: Ctrl+x then hit Ctrl+Arrow-up/down/right/left for several times

+5. Enlarge the current pane to fullscreen: Ctrl+x then z

+To resume: Ctrl+x then z

-4. Scroll up/down a pane: Ctrl+x then PageUp/PageDown
+6. Scroll up/down a pane: Ctrl+x then PageUp/PageDown

 To exit the scrolling mode: Enter

 P.S.
 Mouse wheel can't scroll the pane.
 Instead of that, it can show the command history.

-5. Home and End are also deactivated in tmux panes.
+7. Home and End are also deactivated in tmux panes.

 Alternatively, use Ctrl+A and Ctrl+E as Home and End.